1996 NCAA Division I women's golf championship

 The 1996 NCAA Division I Women's Golf Championships were contested at the 15th annual NCAA-sanctioned golf tournament to determine the individual and team national champions of women's Division I collegiate golf in the United States.

 This was the first championship held exclusively for Division I programs.
 A separate combined championship for Division II and Division III programs was also held for the first time this year, held in Allendale, Michigan and won by Methodist.

-The tournament was held at the Bel Air Country Club in Los Angeles, California.
+The tournament was held at the Dunes course of La Quinta Resort & Club in La Quinta, California.

 Arizona won the team championship, the Wildcats' first.
 Arizona defeated San Jose State in a sudden-death playoff to win the title.

 Marisa Baena, from Arizona, won the individual title.